 This is the second photograph I have done based on Ingres’ Grande Odalisque (the other is Casalisca).
 Ingres is one of those artists who can give a certain comfort to artists who have passed middle age as several of his most famous works were painted towards the end of long life.
 The Turkish Bath for instance, which in the nineteen-sixties at the height of psychedelia, was the source for the cover of Jimmy Hendrix’s Electric Ladyland.

-It is one of his most sensual and famous works and was painted at the age of eighty-two!
+It is one of his most sensual and famous works.
+He painted well into old age.He married a woman of 43 when he was 71 which rejuvenated him, indeed he finished his famous, and scandalous, Turkish Bath when he was 83, just three years before his death.
 One of the reasons I feel drawn to Ingres is because we share an interest in beautiful fabrics.
 He, like Tissot later on, loved the stuff that his sitters’ dresses were made of and used expensive and exotic material to drape around his nudes.
 Some of my favourite photographic assignments were for textile manufacturers so I had the opportunity to borrow some beautiful cashmeres and silks to dress the sets of both this photo and Casalisca.

 Ingres’ desire was to make his name as a History painter for which he is largely unknown, he became respected for his portraits, but he is loved for his orientalism – the odalisques and the hamaam.
 He combined the fascination for the oriental with a very French interest in fabrics.
 There is also something haunting in his nudes, this man who loved playing the violin turned his women into sensual cello shapes; there is something haunting in their looks, something in their shapes, something almost in their touch.